vuejs/apollo/packages/docs/src/guide-composable/setup.md

 })
 ```

-You can add other client instances alongside:
+You can add other client instances alongside it:

 ```js
 provide(ApolloClients, {